08 — What’s Next

 Polish Ideas

-What Claude handled well:
+What Claude handled:

 Where I still had to drive:

-The collaboration pattern that worked:
+The pattern that worked:

 1. I designed the system (“I want gear drops after battles”)